ElecWatcher/NGAElectionsData/README.md

 - Aggregated data sources:
   - INEC (Independent National Electoral Commission): https://inecelectionresults.ng/elections/types

+### Documents

+A collection of 160,000 documents that amount to Four Terabytes (4 TB) of data linked to individual polling units are in our possession.
+We store these documents in an Amazon S3 Bucket.

 ### Terms of Use

 1. This data set is licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) by The Watcher.
 Copyright The Watcher 2023.